RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 ***************************
-The MWA correlator writes FITS files containing the correlator dumps (but lacking metadata and not conforming to the uvfits format). pyuvdata can read these files along with MWA metafits files (containing the required metadata) into a UVData object which can then be written out to uvfits or any other supported file type.
+The MWA correlator writes FITS files containing the correlator dumps (but lacking metadata and not conforming to the uvfits format). pyuvdata can read these files from both the Legacy and MWAX correlator versions, along with MWA metafits files (containing the required metadata), into a UVData object which can then be written out to uvfits or any other supported file type.
 There are also options for applying cable length corrections, dividing out digital gains, dividing out the coarse band shape, common flagging patterns, using AOFlagger flag files, and phasing the data to the pointing center.
-It is also optional to apply a Van Vleck correction to the data.
+It is also optional to apply a Van Vleck correction for Legacy correlator data.
 The default for this correction is to use a Chebyshev polynomial approximation, and there is an option to instead use a slower integral implementation.

 .. code-block:: python